wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ambience.md

 #### Installation:

-- Main File - PipBoyOn Node Fixes NV
 - Main File - PipBoyOn Node Fixes TTW

 :::note
-You should have already installed these **IF** you followed the STARS page in its entirety.
+You should have already installed this **IF** you followed the STARS page in its entirety.
 :::

 ### [Mainframes Litter Flickering Fix](https://www.nexusmods.com/newvegas/mods/83076) <sup>Vanilla +</sup>